weina1117/weina1117.github.io/_posts/2016-11-17-algorithms4-javasetup.md

 $ javac BinarySearch.java
 ```

-After the set up steps, you will compiling successful.
+After the set up steps, you will compile successful.

 2 Exacute the program
 ---------------------